 This approach is clearly at odds with the ideals of freedom.
 The veil of its superiority conceals weakness and the fear of engaging in a frank conversation not only with yes-men and those eager to fall in line, but also with opponents with different beliefs and values, not neo-liberal or neo-conservative ones, but those learned at mother’s knee, inherited from many past generations, traditions and beliefs.

 It is much harder to accept the diversity and competition of ideas in the development of the world than to invent prescriptions for all of humanity within a narrow circle of the like-minded, free from any disputes on matters of principle, which makes the emergence of truth all but impossible.
-However, universal platforms can produce agreements that are much more solid, sustainable, and can be subject to objective verification.
+However, universal platforms can produce agreements that are much more solid, sustainable, and objectively verifiable.

-Neither NATO, nor the EU intend to divert from their policy of subjugating other regions of the world, proclaiming a self-designated global messianic mission.
-The North-Atlantic Treaty Organisation is seeking to proactively contribute to America’s strategy for the Indo-Pacific Region, clearly targeted at containing China, and undermining ASEAN’s role in its decades-long efforts to build an inclusive cooperation architecture for Asia-Pacific.
-In turn, the European Union drafts programmes to “embrace” geopolitical spaces in its neighbourhood and beyond, without coordinating these initiatives even with the invited countries.
-This is what the Eastern Partnership, as well as a recent programme approved by Brussels for Central Asia, are all about.
-There is a fundamental difference between these approaches and the ones guiding integration processes with Russia’s involvement: the CIS, the CSTO, EurAsEC and the SCO, which seek to develop relations with external partners exclusively on the basis of parity and mutual agreement.
+Neither NATO nor the EU intend to divert from their policy of subjugating other regions of the world, proclaiming a self-designated global messianic mission.
+The North Atlantic Treaty Organization is seeking to proactively contribute to America’s strategy for the Indo-Pacific Region, clearly targeted at containing China, and undermining ASEAN’s role in its decades-long efforts to build an inclusive cooperation architecture for the Asia-Pacific region.
+In turn, the European Union drafts programs to “embrace” geopolitical spaces in its neighborhood and beyond, without coordinating these initiatives even with the invited countries.
+This is what the Eastern Partnership, as well as a recent program approved by Brussels for Central Asia are all about.
+There is a fundamental difference between these approaches and the ones guiding integration processes with Russia’s involvement: the CIS, the CSTO, EurAsEC, and the SCO, which seek to develop relations with external partners exclusively on the basis of parity and mutual agreement.

 With its contemptuous attitude towards other members of the international community, the West finds itself on the wrong side of history.

-As for Russia, it is high time that everyone understands that we have drawn a definitive line under any attempts to play a one-way game with us.
-All the mantras we hear from the Western capitals on their readiness to put their relations with Moscow back on track, as long as it repents and changes its tack, are meaningless.
-Still, many persist, as if by inertia, in presenting us with unilateral demands, which does little, if any, credit to how realistic they are.
+As for Russia, it is high time for everyone to understand that we have drawn a definitive line under any attempts to play a one-way game with us.
+All the mantras we hear from the Western capitals about their readiness to put their relations with Moscow back on track, as long as it repents and changes its tack, are meaningless.
+Still, many persist, as if by inertia, in presenting us with unilateral demands, which does little, if any, credit to their ability to properly assess the situation.

-The policy of having the Russian Federation develop on its own, independently and protecting national interests, while remaining open to reaching agreements with foreign partners on an equal basis, has long been at the core of all its position papers on foreign policy, national security and defence.
+The policy of having the Russian Federation develop on its own, independently and protecting national interests, while remaining open to reaching agreements with foreign partners on an equal basis, has long been at the core of all its doctrinal documents on foreign policy, national security and defense.
 However, judging by the practical steps taken over the recent years by the West, they probably thought that Russia did not really mean what it preached, as if it did not intend to follow through on these principles.
 This includes the hysterical response to Moscow’s efforts to stand up for the rights of Russians in the aftermath of the bloody 2014 government coup in Ukraine, supported by the United States, NATO and the EU.
-They thought that if they applied some more pressure on the elites and targeted their interests, while expanding personal, financial and other sectoral sanctions, Moscow would come to its senses and realise that it would face mounting challenges on its development path, as long as it did not “change its behaviour,” which implies obeying the West.
-Even when Russia made it clear that we view this policy by the United States and Europe as a new reality and will proceed on economic and other matters from the premise that we cannot depend on unreliable partners, the West persisted in believing that, at the end of the day, Moscow “will come to its senses” and will make the required concessions for the sake of financial reward.
-Let me emphasise what President Vladimir Putin has said on multiple occasions: there have been no unilateral concessions since the late 1990s and there never will be.
-If you want to work with us, recover lost profits and business reputations, let us sit down and agree on ways we can meet each other half way in order to find fair solutions and compromises.
+They thought that if they applied some more pressure on the elites and targeted their interests, while expanding personal, financial and other sectoral sanctions, Moscow would come to its senses and realize that it would face mounting challenges on its development path, as long as it did not “change its behavior,” which implies obeying the West.
+Even when Russia made it clear that we viewed this policy by the United States and Europe as a new reality and would proceed on economic and other tracks from the premise that we cannot depend on unreliable partners, the West persisted in believing that, at the end of the day, Moscow “will come to its senses” and would make the required concessions for the sake of financial reward.
+Let me emphasize what President Vladimir Putin has said on multiple occasions: there have been no unilateral concessions since the late 1990s and there never will be.
+If you want to work with us, recover lost profits and business reputations, let us sit down and agree on how we can meet each other halfway in order to find fair solutions and compromises.

 These are disruptive efforts as far as history is concerned, while Russians have always demonstrated maturity, a sense of self-respect, dignity and national pride, and the ability to think independently, especially during hard times, while remaining open to the rest of the world, but only on an equal, mutually beneficial footing.
 Once we put the confusion and mayhem of the 1990s behind us, these values became the bedrock of Russia’s foreign policy concept in the 21st century.
 The people of Russia can decide on how they view the actions by their government without getting any prompts from abroad.

-Regardless of any ambitions and threats, our country remains committed to a sovereign and independent foreign policy, while also ready to offer a unifying agenda in international affairs with due account for the cultural and civilisational diversity in today’s world.
-Confrontation is not our choice, no matter the rationale.
-On June 22, 2021, Vladimir Putin published an article “Being Open, Despite the Past,” in which he emphasised: “We simply cannot afford to carry the burden of past misunderstandings, hard feelings, conflicts, and mistakes.”
+Regardless of any ambitions and threats, our country remains committed to a sovereign and independent foreign policy, while also ready to offer a unifying agenda in international affairs with due account for the cultural and civilizational diversity in today’s world.
+Confrontation is not our choice, regardless of the rationale.
+On June 22, 2021, Vladimir Putin published an article titled “Being Open, Despite the Past,” in which he emphasized: “We simply cannot afford to carry the burden of past misunderstandings, hard feelings, conflicts, and mistakes.”
 He also discussed the need to ensure security without dividing lines, a common space for equitable cooperation and inclusive development.
 This approach hinges on Russia’s thousand-year history and is fully consistent with the current stage in its development.
-We will persist in promoting the emergence of an international relations culture based on the supreme values of justice and enabling all countries, large and small, to develop in peace and freedom.
-We will always remain open to honest dialogue with anyone who demonstrates a reciprocal readiness to find a balance of interests firmly rooted in international law.
+We will persist in promoting the emergence of a culture of international relations that is based on the supreme values of justice and enabling all countries, large and small, to develop in peace and freedom.
+We will always remain open to honest dialogue with anyone who demonstrates reciprocal readiness to find a balance of interests firmly rooted in international law.
 These are the rules we adhere to.